mfojtik/sinatra-rabbit/README.md

     Sinatra::Rabbit.configure do
-      disable :head_routes      # This will disable automatic generation of HEAD routes disable :options_routes   # This will disable automatic generation of OPTIONS routes end
+      disable :head_routes      # This will disable automatic generation of HEAD routes disable :options_routes   # This will disable automatic generation of OPTIONS routes disable :documentation    # This will disable automatic generation of documentation routes end